kuzudb/explorer/README.md

 for both `amd64` and `arm64` platforms.

 ## Contributing
-We welcome contributions to kuzu-ui.
-By contributing to kuzu-ui, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+We welcome contributions to KùzuExplorer.
+By contributing to KùzuExplorer, you agree that your contributions will be licensed under the [MIT License](LICENSE).